Natashina/Module-17-Challenge/README.md

 Resampling with SMOTEENN results some better metrics than undersampling model.
-While resampling can attempt to address imbalance, it does not guarantee better results.
+While resampling can attempt to address imbalance, it does not provide better results.

+To summarize, the resampling techniques such as SMOTE, Cluster Centroids and SMOTEENN do not have favourably distinguished outcome.